Last Updated on

-It’s official – I can’t get enough of the Ube-Langka Sponge Cake… I had my first encounter with this cake lately at a local restaurant and I have been hooked since then.
+It’s official – I can’t get enough of the Ube Langka Sponge Cake… I had my first encounter with this Ube cake lately at a local restaurant and I have been hooked since then.
 This yummy moist cake made from ube fudge and sweetened jackfruit is just delightfully awesome!

-There are, of course, different ways to prepare the Ube-Langka Sponge Cake recipe.
+There are, of course, different ways to prepare the Ube Langka Cake.
 If you will browse online, for instance, you will immediately see that there are more than a few ways of making this cake.

 Ube-Langka Sponge Cake Recipe

 This Ube Langka Sponge Cake will surely impress your guests and family.
 It takes less than an hour

 to make and is very Ube-licious, you’ll ask for more.

 - ½ cup Ube Flour

 - ¾ tsp.
 Baking Soda